Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: Packing and Hard Sphere/Shape Models

 \subsection{Mapping NC to HS}

-NC core shapes are usually polyhedra, although spherical cores do exist see Fig.~\ref{fig:spherical}, but in some cases they may be approximated as spherical because the flexibility of the ligand helps round off edges and corners.
+NC core shapes are usually polyhedra, although spherical cores do exist; see Fig.~\ref{fig:spherical}.
+In some cases \resp{NCs with polyhedral cores may be approximated} as spherical because the flexibility of the ligand helps round off edges and corners.
 For a spherical NC, the first issue is {\em what is the correct effective HS diameter, which must include a contribution from the ligands}.

-Early studies \cite{Shevchenko2006, Shevchenko2006a, Boles2016} defined the NC HS diameter as the lattice constant of the resulting hexagonal single component lattice, deposited on a solid substrate.
+Early studies \cite{Shevchenko2006, Shevchenko2006a, Boles2016} defined the NC HS diameter as the lattice constant of the resulting hexagonal single-component lattice, deposited on a solid substrate.
 Due to the interactions of the bottom NC ligands with the solid substrate, and the unconstrained ligands at the top, this definition is not optimal; this is apparent from Fig.~\ref{fig:exp_2d_3d}, where the maximum of the histograms for coordination 6 is broad and slightly below the one for fcc.
 In Ref.\cite{Zha2020} we showed that the \textit{Optimal Packing Model} (OPM) \cite{Landman2004} gives the best possible definition.
 Therefore, the HS diameter $d_\text{HS}$ of a spherical NC with a core radius $R$ and grafting density $\sigma$ is defined as

 with

 where $\sigma_\text{max}=\frac{1}{A_0}$ is the maximum grafting density of the core (or $A_0$ is the ligand footprint, which is $d^2$ in the language of polymer theory\cite{RubinsteinBook2003}) and $L$ is the maximum (extended) ligand length ($R_{max}$ in the language of polymer theory) shown schematically in Fig.~\ref{fig:OTM_example}.
 The parameter $\lambda$ is sometimes referred as the ``softness''.
 In the language of polymer physics\cite{RubinsteinBook2003}, the OPM Eq.~\ref{Eq:hs:OPM} defines the radius of a spherical brush where the ligands are in a non-solvent condition.
 If the spherical NC is divided as non-overlapping cones, see a cone shown in Fig.~\ref{fig:OTM_example}, then the OPM results follows by assuming that the ligand entirely fills out its own available cone.